gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###1.6.8
+* Enhancement: We're now using 'cuztom' (as string) as textdomain instead of CUZTOM_TEXTDOMAIN
+* Enhancement: No PHP variables in translation functions

 ###1.6.7
 * Deprecated: Cuztom_Radio_Field is from now on deprecated, because it is not usable